oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Network_Firewall_Deployment/IMPLEMENTATION.md

 # <a name="introduction"></a>1.
 Introduction

-Oracle Cloud Infrastructure (OCI) Network Firewall is a managed next-generation firewall and intrusion detection and prevention service that is powered by Palo Alto Networks®.
-Network Firewall.
+Oracle Cloud Infrastructure (OCI) Network Firewall is a managed next-generation firewall and intrusion detection and prevention service that Palo Alto Networks® powers Network Firewall.
 It is an OCI cloud-native service feature now available in the Oracle Enterprise Landing Zone (OELZ) package.
 OELZ now offers simple setup and deployment of the OCI Network Firewall service, which gives you visibility into traffic entering your cloud environment (North-South) and traffic between subnets (East-West).
-This OELZ implementation will deploy a reference Hub and Spoke Network Architecture with Network Firewall in the Hub.
+This OELZ implementation will deploy a reference Hub and Spoke Network Architecture with a Network Firewall in the Hub.

 This repo is under active development.
 Building open-source software is a community effort.
-We're excited to engage with the community and we welcome contributors.
+We're excited to engage with the community, and we welcome contributors.

 # <a name="considerations"></a>2.
 Considerations

 ## 2.1 Access Permissions

-The Oracle Enterprise Landing Zone(OELZ) is desgined to be deployed by a Tenancy administrator (any user is part of the Administrator group).
-By Default, OELZ requires tenancy administrator permissions in the Tenancy to deploy the Network Firewall and Network Firewall Policy and create a compartment in the root compartment.
+OCI Tenancy Administrators can only deploy the Oracle Enterprise Landing Zone(OELZ), which is part of the Tenancy Administrator (any user is part of the Administrator group).
+By Default, OELZ Deployment requires Tenancy administrator privileges to deploy the Network Firewall Feature and create a compartment in the root compartment.

 ## 2.2 Terraform State File

 When working with Terraform, a key consideration is how to manage the state of the infrastructure.
-The desired state of the infrastructure is expressed in the local configuration file (tf file), and the actual state of the infrastructure is stored in the Terraform state file (terraform.tfstate).
+The local configuration file (tf file) contains the desired state of the infrastructure, and the Terraform state file (terraform.tfstate) contains the actual state of configured resources on OCI Tenancy.

-**- Terraform state must be protected against unintentional changes**: OELZ Network Firewall State will be stored in terraform.tfstate file(readable text).
+**- Terraform state must be protected against unintentional changes**: <br />
+Terraform tfstate file(readable text) `terraform.tfstate` contains the OELZ Network Firewall State.
 To ensure the accuracy of the OELZ deployment, do not update the state file manually but let Terraform manage the update or use Terraform CLI state management commands if you need to make a manual change.
 Terraform automatically backs up the state file in *terraform.tfstate.backup* in the same folder as *terraform.tfstate*.
 Use the Terraform state backup if you cannot recover from a corrupted or lost *terraform.tfstate*.

-**- Terraform may overwrite changes made via other means to its managed resources**: When you provision infrastructure resources with Terraform, it is expected that those resources are going to be managed via Terraform.
+**- Terraform may overwrite changes made via other means to its managed resources**: <br />
+When you provision infrastructure resources with Terraform, the expectation is only Terraform will manage the OCI Tenancy Resources.
 However, there are situations where quick changes are made outside Terraform, for example, via the OCI Console.
-If you resume using Terraform later, those changes will be detected and Terraform will inform you that those changes will be overwritten.
+If you resume using Terraform later, if some changes are detected, Terraform will overides those manual changes.
 You can either accept or import those resource changes into the state file.
 Terraform can import existing resources into the state but does not generate configuration.
 Therefore, before importing existing resources, it is necessary to add the imported resources into the configuration files manually.
 This approach is recommended for advanced users only and is out of the scope of this document.

 # <a name="architecture"></a>3.
 Architecture